leighpoulier/bakester/README.md

 The "category_id" field defines which category the bake belongs to, and makes a "one-to-many" relationship.
 Each bake has one category, but each category has many bakes.

 A Foreign Key field linking to the bakes "id" column is used in the bake_jobs table to define which bake is being requested as part of a bake job.
-This defines a one-to-many relationship, where each bake_job relates to one bake.
+This defines a one-to-many relationship, where each bake_job relates to one bake but each bake may appear in may  bake jobs.

 #### Bake Orders

 A "Bake Order", or an order(*) is created by a user when they create a cart, and proceed through checkout.
-It contains a list of bake_jobs, which are the tasks that are sent to bakers for production.
+It contains a list of bake_jobs, which are the tasks that are sent to bakers to request production of a bake.

-A cart is a special unfished bake order, of which there should only be one per user if any.
+A cart is a special unfished bake order, of which there should only be one per user, if any.
 The field "submitted" defines whether a cart has been transformed into a bake order, although both are stored in the same "bake_orders" table.
 A "submitted_at" field records a time stamp of when this happened.

-This restriction is only enforced in the logic of the `BakeOrder` controller, and i could not find a way to ensure only one cart existed per user inside the database, because the same table is used to store multiple past orders.
+This restriction is only enforced in the logic of the "User" and "BakeOrder" controllers, and i could not find a way to ensure only one cart existed per user inside the database, because the same table is used to store multiple past orders.

 The "user_id" field is a foreign key referring to the "users" table, and relates the bake order to a user through a one-to-many relationship.
-One user can have many bake orders.
+One user can have many bake orders but each bake order belongs to one user.

 A Foreign key field to the bake orders "id" column is used in the "bake jobs" table, which defines which bake_order is the "parent" of the bake job.
 This defines a one-to-many relationship.
 All bake_jobs are related to one order, but each bake_order contains many bake_jobs.